rallsopp01-del/didactic-pancake/README.md

-This tutorial shows how to use 2D-COS methodologies in an automated framework with 3 phases to generate a correlation between the correspondence in the order of positions and predicted RMSD.
+This tutorial shows how to use 2D-COS methodologies in an automated framework with 3 steps to generate a correlation between the correspondence in the order of positions and predicted RMSD.

-Phase 0:
+Step 0:
-** see phase two for an addition to this section of the workflow.
+** see step two for an addition to this section of the workflow.